JakasaurusRex/CakeBlog/README.md

-# Jake's Creative Embedded Systems Blog
+Jake Torres

-## October 3rd 2024, Falling into the Void 🕳️🍂🎵
+# October 3rd 2024, Falling into the Void 🕳️🍂🎵

 As we enter fall, our Creative Embedded Sytems class was tasked to create an art display with the theme "**Fall**" using our ESP32 TTGo T-Display devices.
 I created "**Fall**ing into the Void", a display that evokes feeling of serenity and peace while you float away on your bed listening to music.
 Here is what my final display looked like!